Score

 Minimal Patch

-You update the risk assessment with a single page on the BLE authentication bypass.
-The rest of the document remains unchanged from the v3.0 RED certification.
+You patch in a single page on the BLE bypass.
+Everything else stays as it was for the v3.0 RED certification.

-During the BSI Netherlands review, the assessor asks: ‘Your risk assessment covers network threats and the BLE bypass.
-What about physical access to the panel?
+The BSI Netherlands assessor pushes back: ‘You cover network threats and the BLE bypass.
+What about physical panel access?
 Firmware update integrity?
-Supply chain risks for the 312 dependencies in your SBOM?
-The CRA requires the assessment to cover the intended purpose and reasonably foreseeable conditions of use.’
+Supply chain risk on the 312 SBOM dependencies?
+Regulation 2024/2847 requires intended purpose and reasonably foreseeable use.’

 Regulatory Reference